Aesculus flava: Distribution and habitat

 The yellow buckeye is most successful in full sun in moist, rich, well-drained, seep and slightly acidic soils.
 Poor clay or dry soils is not the best conditions for the yellow buckeye, but it can tolerate short flooding and urban conditions.
 The yellow buckeye can be found in rich soils on river bottoms, stream banks and mountain slopes in southwestern Pennsylvania to northern Alabama and Georgia and can also be down the Ohio River valley reaching to Illinois.

 This tree is known to be messy and needs a large park or yard to thrive.
-The tree can grow 60 feet high, but in the mountains it can reach heights of 90 feet tall and 40 feet wide or more, with an oval crown and a 3 foot diameter trunk.
+The tree can grow 20 m high, but in the mountains it can reach heights of 27 m tall and 13 mwide or more, with an oval crown and a 3 foot diameter trunk.
 When in lowlands this tree is more typically takes a small tree or shrub form.
 The plant needs full sun, 6 or more hours of direct sunlight a day and partial shade.
 The plant has a low flammability rating.